This Is the Police: Story

-Jack Boyd, the 60-year-old police commissioner for the city of Freeburg, is being forcibly retired by corrupt Mayor Rogers after Francis Kendrick, Boyd's deputy, was accused of corruption charges that in spite of being dropped have irreparably damaged their reputation.
-Boyd gives himself 180 days to build a retirement fund of $500,000, but suspects he can't make the money legitimately.
-Later Kendrick asks him to become an inside man for the mafia and depending on Jack's accepting the offer, Kendrick either escapes or is murdered along with his family.
+Jack Boyd, the 60-year-old police commissioner for the city of Freeburg, is being forcibly retired by corrupt Mayor Stewart Rogers after Francis Kendrick, Boyd's deputy, was accused of corruption charges that, in spite of being dropped, have irreparably damaged their reputation.
+Jack gives himself 180 days to build a retirement fund of $500,000, but suspects he can't make the money legitimately.
+Later, Kendrick asks him to become an inside man for the mafia, led by Christopher Sand, and depending on Jack's accepting the offer, Kendrick either escapes or is murdered along with his family.

-Boyd becomes Sands' new inside man, and weighs the risk of openly defying the mob while remaining true to his personal morals.
-A new gang calling themselves the Vargas soon arrives in Freeburg, defying Sands' dominance, and both Sands and Vargas ask for Boyd's support in the conflict.
-Eventually either the Vargas or Sands take control of the criminal underbelly of Freeburg, with the help of the player.
-Meanwhile, Boyd's wife has disappeared, running off with a younger man.
-Her mother helps Boyd track her down, and a personal investigator helps to find her lover.
+Boyd becomes Sand's new inside man, and weighs the risk of openly defying the mob while remaining true to his personal morals.
+A new criminal figure, Vicus Varga, soon arrives in Freeburg and shortly establishes cooperation with a local punk anarchist group, defying Sand's dominance, and both Sand and Varga ask for Boyd's support in the conflict.
+Eventually, either Varga or Sand take control of the criminal underbelly of Freeburg, with the help of Jack (via the player's choice).
+Meanwhile, Jack's wife, Laura, has disappeared, running off with a younger man.
+Her mother, Sally, helps her son-in-law track her down, and a personal investigator helps to find Laura's lover.
 However, on the day of the meeting, Jack is struck by an unknown assailant and enters a coma.
 He then suffers a nightmare about being corrupt.

-Shortly after the gang war and Jack waking up from his coma, Robespierre gives out vital information about the surviving crime family and gives Jack a limited time window to bring them to justice; otherwise he will kill the head of the reigning gang personally as a favor to Freeburg.
+Shortly after the gang war, and Jack waking up from his coma, a man by the name of "Robespierre" gives out vital information about the surviving crime family and gives Jack a limited time window to bring them to justice; otherwise he will kill the head of the reigning gang personally as a favor to Freeburg.
 He reveals himself to be Eugene Chaffee, a wealthy businessman who wants Jack's assistance.
-In turn he offers to be an informant for Jack in gauging the opinions of the city.
+In turn, he offers to be an informant for Jack in gauging the opinions of the city.
 Later, a serial killing case arises, where several victims of sexual assault by Mayor Rogers are found to have been killed by the Dentist, an infamous serial killer who eluded Freeburg's authorities, with Jack being forced to work behind the backs of law enforcement to find the killer.
 Jack deduces that Chaffee was responsible for creating a copycat killer as a means of exposing Mayor Rogers' connection to the victims, as they are unwilling to speak out.
 Chaffee takes Jack to his slaughterhouse and threatens Jack not to betray him.